This article gives information about the Monsido IP Addresses used, Data Hosting, and Security policies.

 Monsido scans your public-facing websites and does not access or store any confidential data.
 The only data that Monsido stores (that may not be publicly accessible) are the names and email addresses of our customer's users, which we do not make publicly available.
 All data and backups collected will be kept for at least 30 days before being permanently deleted if and when the client exits, with the exception of logs.

 Scans of public websites are done by both known and unknown crawlers every day.
 This is a part of the way the internet works.
-Google, Bing, and other search engines, as well as completely unknown companies, crawl websites to gather information and to monitor performance.
+Google, Bing, and other search engines, as well as completely unknown companies, crawl websites to gather information and monitor performance.
 What Monsido does is very similar, and has no detectable effect on website performance.

 Unless otherwise agreed upon, the location of customer data is based on the Monsido branch that your contract is with.
 This means that customer data for the US Monsido offices and subsidiaries is processed and stored within the USA, customer data for AU Monsido offices and subsidiaries is processed and stored within AU, and customer data for EU and UK Monsido offices and subsidiaries is processed and stored within the EU.

-Login credentials (name, email, one-way hashed password, and data-location id) are stored centrally in our login service, which resides in the EU.
+Login credentials (name, email, one-way hashed password, and data-location ID) are stored centrally in our login service, which resides in the EU.

-Identification of Potential Data Privacy Security Issues
+How to Identify Potential Data Privacy Security Issues

 Monsido uses the criteria as defined in the Google Cloud InfoType detector reference to identify potential data privacy security violations.